seriousm4x/UpSnap/README.md

 ## 🔒 User permissions

 UpSnap offers unique access for each user, per device.
 While admins have all permissions, they can assign specific rights to users such as displaying/hiding a device, accessing device editing, deleting and powering devices on/off.
+See the last screenshot in the [📸 Screenshots section](#📸-screenshots).

 ## 🌍 Exposing to the open web